SwiReasoning: Switch-Thinking in Latent and Explicit for Pareto-Superior Reasoning¶

 Main Results¶

-Evaluated on mathematics, STEM, coding, and general reasoning benchmarks across different model families and scales.
+Evaluations across Math, STEM, Coding, and General Reasoning benchmarks show consistent improvements across different model families and scales.

 |---|---|---|